lhnguyen102/cuTAGI/.github/pull_request_template.md

 ## Related Issue(s)

-Cite any related GitHub issues or JIRA tickets that are addressed or resolved by this PR.
+Cite any related GitHub issues that are addressed or resolved by this PR.
 Use the syntax `Resolves #123` or `Fixes #456`.

 ## Checklist